Akhilesh97/data-center-scale-computing/README.md

 4. **Load Data:**

     The "load" task retrieves the transformed data from the S3 bucket and writes it to the local Postgres instance.
+There are inividual load tasks for loading data into 5 diemension tables and a fact table

 ## Usage